 Generally speaking, here’s what you need to eat when you are pregnant with celiac disease:

-(iii) Iron: lamb, beef, dark leafy greens, broccoli, peas, sweet potatoes, and spinach are very rich in iron.
+- Iron: eggs, lamb, beef, dark leafy greens, broccoli, peas, and sweet potatoes are rich in iron.
 Even though meat boasts twice to thrice more iron than fruits/veggies, you need vitamin C because it helps in the absorption of iron and folic acid.

-(v) Magnesium, Vitamin D and Calcium: Pregnancy can take a toll on your bones.
+- Magnesium, Vitamin D and Calcium: Pregnancy can take a toll on your bones.
 You need these vitamins and minerals to improve your bone density.
-If you are lactose intolerant, you may have to stick with leafy greens, calcium-fortified drinks, and canned fish.
+If you are lactose intolerant, you may drink lactose-free milk and be sure to take plenty of leafy greens, calcium-fortified drinks, and canned fish.

-Managing celiac disease when you are pregnant can be a big challenge.
+Managing celiac disease when you are pregnant can be challenging.

 Going on a strict gluten-free diet helps address symptoms of celiac disease and prevent further damage to your body.
 However, this diet may be short on critical vitamins and nutrients for pregnancy, such as iron, folic acid, magnesium, zinc, and vitamin D.

 Celiac damage on the small intestine also causes malabsorption of these nutrients.
 Celiac disease may affect your pregnancy as well.
 If left untreated, celiac disease may increase your chances of developing serious pregnancy complications and problems, ranging from miscarriage and infertility to low birth weight and preterm delivery.
-For instance, one Italian study showed that 65 percent of celiac women develop at least one pregnancy problem or reproductive disorder.
 These risks differ depending on whether a woman has been diagnosed with celiac prior to pregnancy.
 The sooner you get confirmation of celiac, the earlier you go on a gluten-free diet, preventing more possible complications.